bidodev/react-instagram-lookalike/README.md

 # Project "Instagram mock-up"

 ## **Disclaimer**:
-1. This was an exercise from DCI's WEB Development Course, which I attended between 2019 - 2021.
+1. This was an exercise from **DCI's WEB Development Course**, which I attended between 2019 - 2021.
 2. This project is just for learning purpose.

 #### The mainly tasks were: